Compare gas suppliers

 - How much gas you use: potential savings depend on how much gas you use.
 You can find out your gas usage by checking your annual energy statement, your online account or by phoning your supplier.

 - Check if you're an IGT customer: fewer than 10% of homes are supplied by Independent Gas Transporter.
 The most reliable way to find out is to look at your MPRN (meter point reference number) - if you are supplied by IGT it will start with 74, 75, 76 or 77.
-IGT customers can switch supplier but some suppliers make an additional charge (which isn’t included in our quotes).
-Eon doesn’t charge IGT customers extra but First Utility doesn’t supply them.
+IGT customers can be supplied by the 'Big 6' energy companies at no extra cost, but some smaller suppliers may apply a charge or not accept switches at all.

 Compare gas suppliers and prices

 Gas prices: Is getting the cheapest price your top priority?
 When you run a gas supplier comparison on Which?
 Switch, we'll list the cheapest tariffs first.
 Some companies give discounts for paying by direct debit, managing your account online or opting out of receiving paper bills.
 You can also get discounts if you buy gas and electricity from the same supplier (dual fuel).